finos/perspective/docs/md/development.md

 - CMake version too old
 - Boost headers are missing or too old
-- PyArrow not installed prior to installing perspective
+- Flatbuffers not installed prior to installing Perspective

-Additionally, due to PEP-518 and build isolation, its possible that the version of PyArrow that pip uses to build perspective-python is different from the one you have installed.
-To disable this, pass the `--no-build-isolation` flag to pip.

 #### Timezones in Python Tests

 Python tests are configured to use the `UTC` time zone.
 If running tests locally,